Conventional Evaluation and Treatment of Burning Mouth Syndrome

 What Causes Burning in the Mouth?

 There are many conditions which can cause burning in the mouth.
 A physician must make a thorough evaluation before making the diagnosis of Burning Mouth Syndrome.
-Some of the causes are what follows:
+Some of the causes are what a follows:

-Medications: The first thing to look at is current medications.
+The first thing to look at is current medications.
 Medications can cause the following symptoms: burning in the mouth, low saliva levels, and dry mouth.
 There are medications that can cause these symptoms:

 - Antihistamines (allergy medications)

 - Blood pressure medications

 The most implicated medications are high blood pressure medications principally those that act on the renin-angiotensin system.
 These include captopril, enalapril and lisinopril.